Augustus Abbott: Early life

 Augustus Abbott was born in London and baptised on 10 March 1804 at St Pancras Old Church, the eldest son of Henry Alexius Abbott, a retired merchant of Blackheath, Kent, and his wife Margaret Welsh, the daughter of William Welsh of Edinburgh.
 He was educated by the Rev. John Faithfull at Warfield, and at Winchester College.
 At the East India Company's Addiscombe Military Seminary (1818–19) he trained as an officer cadet.

 Military career

-In 1819, aged 15, Abbott sailed for British India, as second lieutenant, and by 1835 had been made captain.
-He then served with distinction in the First Anglo-Afghan War from 1838 to 1842, where he played an important part in the siege of Jalalabad.
+In 1819, aged 15, Abbott sailed for British India, as second lieutenant, and on 7 August 1821 was promoted to First Lieutenant.
+By 1835 Abbott had been made captain.
+He then served with distinction in the First Anglo-Afghan War from 1838 to 1842, playing an important part in the siege of Jalalabad.

 Abbott was promoted to major in 1845 and took part in the capture of Peshawar during the closing of the Second Anglo-Sikh War in 1849.
-During the Rebellion of 1857, he was in Lahore at that time and managed to keep peace in the city.
-After the rebellion, he was posted in Rawalpindi.
-He was then promoted to major-general in 1859 but earlier that year he had already been forced to return home due to poor health.
+During the Rebellion of 1857, he was in Lahore and managed to keep peace in the city.
+After the rebellion, he was posted to Rawalpindi.
+In 1859 but he was forced to return home owing to poor health.
+Later the same year he was promoted to major-general.
 He died in Cheltenham in 1867.